-Recently there has been a dramatic demand for more sophisticated electronic devices with powerful computational capabilities to enable emerging technologies, such as IoT, and 4G networks.
-HDI PCB is one of the critical enablers to provide powerful yet small electronic devices utilizing the same or less area in comparison to the traditional PCB technology.
+Recently there has been a dramatic demand for more sophisticated electronic devices with powerful computational capabilities to enable emerging technologies, such as IoT and 4G networks.
+HDI PCB is one of the critical enablers to provide powerful yet small electronic devices utilizing the same or less area compared to traditional PCB technology.

 In this article, we are going to explore more about this fantastic PCB technology.
-We start by defining what we mean by HDI PCB, and how we design and manufacture it.
-Furthermore, we explain vital elements, such as HDI PCB materials, choosing HDI PCB manufacturer, and the forecast of HDI PCBs in the international market.
+We start by defining what we mean by HDI PCBs and how we design and manufacture them.
+Furthermore, we explain vital elements, such as HDI PCB materials, choosing manufacturers, and the forecast of HDI PCBs in the international market.

-Electronic devices with a lighter, thinner and smaller design have endorsed PCBs to become more advanced so that High-Density Interconnection (HDI) PCBs arose and took place in the industry.
-The main difference between HDI PCBs and traditional ones is that HDI PCBs provide high density because it employs micro-via layers.
+Electronic devices with a lighter, thinner, and smaller design have endorsed PCBs to become more advanced so that High-Density Interconnection (HDI) PCBs arose and took place in the industry.
+The main difference between HDI PCBs and traditional ones is that they provide high density because they employ micro-via layers.

-The foundations for interconnection of various HDI PCB layers are micro-vias layers with small diameters and depths of 50 to 150μm respectively.
-They allow the manufacture of small and thin HDI PCBs, resulting in small electronic devices with enhanced abilities.
+The foundations for interconnection of various circuit board Making.
+THE conventional PCB routing methods can not achieve this.
+With HDI, PCB layers are micro-vias layers with small diameters and depths of 50 to 150μm, respectively.
+They allow small and thin HDI PCBs to manufacture small electronic devices with enhanced abilities.